Appllo 16 Moon Mission Grand Prix | A Tribute

 Mission Objective

-Three primary objectives were (1) to inspect, survey, and sample materials and surface features at a selected landing site in the Descartes region; (2) emplace and activate surface experiments; and (3) conduct in-flight experiments and photographic tasks from lunar orbit.
-Additional objectives included performance of experiments requiring zero gravity and engineering evaluation of spacecraft and equipment.
+Three primary objectives were (1) to inspect, survey, and sample materials and surface features at a selected landing site in the Descartes region; (2) to emplace and activate surface experiments; and (3) to conduct in-flight experiments and photographic tasks from lunar orbit.
+Additional objectives included the performance of experiments requiring zero gravity and engineering evaluation of spacecraft and equipment.

 Related Post

-Lot's Of UFOs On The Edge Of Craters On The Moons Dark Side
+Lots Of UFOs On The Edge Of Craters On The Moon's Dark Side

 Please can you share this post, cheers.
+And don't forget to share your thoughts and opinions on this, thank you.{alertInfo}

 Credit: NASA/Sky And Telescope/UFO Sighting's Footage/NASA/Ufosfootage/Canva.